 Train smarter, not harder.
 Staying safe is largely within your control.
 If something doesn’t feel right, stop.
 Moderate your intensity, especially when learning new moves.
 Leave your ego at the door and don’t treat every training session as a competition.
 Be willing to lose in order to learn—even world champions start out as beginners.

-We recommend soaking your clothes in hot water and Oxyclean for at least an hour prior to washing.
+We recommend soaking your clothes in hot water and Oxyclean for at least 20 minutes prior to washing.
 This helps to dissolve residual salts and oils that host bacteria and ensures your clothes get truly clean.

 Make sure it is disinfected and bandaged before you train.
 We recommend that you wrap your bandage with athletic tape to prevent it from falling off during training.
 A clean, healthy training environment is paramount.
 Be courteous to your training partners by taking responsibility for yourself.
 If you have any doubts, ask a coach.